Jasonlobo21/tp/docs/UserGuide.md

 personal bests (PBs).
 With an easy-to-use command-line interface, users can log, view, and manage their fitness data efficiently.

-## Quick Start
+## Quick start

-1. Ensure that you have Java 17 or above installed.
+1. Ensure you have Java 17 or above installed in your Computer.
+You can download the latest version of Java from here.

-2. Download the latest version of HealthBud from here.
+2. Download the latest .jar file from here.

-3. Open a terminal and navigate to the folder where the application is located.
+3. Copy the file to the folder you want to use as the home folder for HealthBud.

-4. Run java -jar HealthBud.jar to start the application.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar HealthBud.jar command to run the application.

-5. Start entering commands to log your fitness activities!
+5. Your command terminal should show the following:

+//insert healthbud starting page

+6. Type the command in the command terminal and press Enter to execute it.

+   Some example commands you can try:

+- `add meal` chicken rice `/cal` 200 `/d` 02/02/2025 `/t` 1700: Adds a meal type task with description chicken rice, calories 200, date 02/02/2025 and time 1700 to the task tracker.

+- `list workout`: Lists all workout logs.

+- `delete water` 1: Deletes the water log with index 1.

+- `bye`: Exits the app.

 ## Features